smaanan/unacast-work-sample/README.md

 |--------------------|-----------|
 | E 17 St & Broadway | 307500    |

+We can see that the Citibike station on E 17 St & Broadway is the most used station, both as start station and as end station.

-## Gender distribution of Citibike users
+### Gender distribution of Citibike users

 ```sql